Aadilmalik70/backend_api/src/README.md

 # Overview

-This tool is used by Will’s Widgets staff to manage and report on online ads for our own websites.
+This tools is used by Will’s Widgets staff to manage and report on online ads for our own websites.
 It helps us:

 - See how our ads are performing.
 - Generate reports for our team and partners.